table_output_format

 <th>

-The Markdown format (md
+Markdown format

 ) returns tables in GitHub-flavored markdown format.
 This is useful when:

-The JSON format (json
+JSON format

 ) returns tables as nested arrays where:

-The JSON with bounding boxes format (jsonbbox
+JSON with bounding boxes

 ) extends the JSON format by including positional information for each cell.
 The coordinates are normalized to [0,1] range where: